xGlobalShock/Hublify/To Do List.md

 > Bug Fixes:

-- Fix 'Search for the keywords to learn more about each warning.'
-Terminal message.
 - Fix Schedule Time to display 24h instead of 12h.
 - Fix and Re-size the inside modal of Stream Schedule with the buttons.
 - Fix the Header Title for Stream Schedule Similar to all the other settings tabs.